AXIS People Counter

 Install the camera on your network..

-Go to the camera’s webpage in your browser, see the User Manual for the camera.
+Go to the camera’s web interface in your browser, see the user manual for the camera.

 Go to Apps.